xneo27/attachment8-devsecops/README.md

 This will pull down associated git branches, initialize terraform, then apply terraform.

+**!!Attention--- Requirement Before Installation**
-Terraform and Packer (both from HashiCorp) should be installed in order to deploy
+1. Terraform and Packer (both from HashiCorp) should be installed in order to deploy

-AWS CLI should be installed and configured prior to use.
+2. AWS CLI should be installed and configured prior to use.

-A Registered domain is expected for the project and should be configured in terraform.tfvars
+3. A Registered domain is expected for the project and should be configured in terraform.tfvars

 ## Repository Hierarchy List
 1.	**attachment8-ingestors** – contains the code used for the data ingestion aspects of the project.